pubs/pubs/readme.md

 And open your documents automatically from the command line:

     pubs doc open Loeb_2012
+    pubs doc open --with lp Loeb_2012  # Opens the document with `lp` to actually print it.

 ## Customization

 Pubs is designed to interact well with your command line tool chain.
-You can add custom commands to pubs by defining aliases in your config file (make sure that the alias plugin is activated in your configuration by using `pubs conf`).
+You can add custom commands to pubs by defining aliases in your configuration file (make sure that the alias plugin is activated in your configuration by using `pubs conf`).

     [[alias]]
     evince = open --with evince
-    count = !pubs list -k | wc -l
+    count = !pubs list -k "$@" | wc -l

-The first command defines a new subcommand: `pubs open -w evince` will be executed when `pubs evince` is typed.
+The first command defines a new subcommand: `pubs open --with evince` will be executed when `pubs evince` is typed.
 The second starts with a bang: `!`, and is treated as a shell command.
+If other arguments are provided they are passed to the shell command as in a script.
+In the example above the `count` alias can take arguments that are be passed to the `pubs list -k` command, hence enabling filters like `pubs count year:2012`.

 ## Autocompletion